 In some instances, it may also be helpful to provide feedback to the individuals who are causing you encounter stress, though of course this can be very stressful in itself and it may not work.

-From a leadership perspective, there is a fair amount you can do to help prevent and overcome encounter stress within your team.
-As with other forms of stress, effective coaching and development conversations can play a huge role in helping your individuals develop as people.
+From a leadership perspective, there are things you can do to help prevent and overcome encounter stress within your team.
+As with other forms of stress, effective coaching and conversations can play a huge role in helping your individuals develop as people.
 These coaching conversations can also help you build effective relationships with your team members so that they are open and honest with you.

 If through your coaching and development conversations you identify specific causes of stress for your team members, you can work with them to overcome those specific issues.